Ergodic properties of boundary actions and Nielsen--Schreier theory: Limit sets and the core

 \begin{thm} The action of any non-trivial normal subgroup $H\lhd F$ on $(\pt F,\m)$ is conservative. \end{thm}

-\begin{rem} A similar result in the hyperbolic setup is due to Matsuzaki \cite{Matsuzaki93},\cite{Matsuzaki02}: the boundary action of any normal subgroup of a Kleinian group of divergent type is conservative with respect to any Patterson measure class. \end{rem}
+\begin{rem} A similar result in the hyperbolic setup is due to Matsuzaki: the boundary action of any normal subgroup of a divergent type discrete group $G$ of isometries of the hyperbolic space $\HH^{d+1}$ is conservative with respect to the associated Patterson measure class.
+It was first established when the critical exponent $\d$ of the group $G$ is $d$ (i.e., the corresponding Patterson measure class coincides with the boundary Lebesgue measure class) \cite{Matsuzaki93}, and later extended to the case of an arbitrary $\d$ \cite{Matsuzaki02}.
+For $\d\ge d/2$ this result also readily follows from the theory of covering Markov operators \cite[Theorem~4.2.4]{Kaimanovich95}. \end{rem}

 The situation when $\m\La=0$ can be completely characterized in terms of the simple random walk on the Schreier graph.

 \begin{prop} $\m\La=0$ if and only if a.e.\ sample path of the simple random walk on~$X$ eventually stays inside a certain hanging branch. \end{prop}